 Facsimile number: +380-512-244156

-Electronic mail address:vpisotskiy@yahoo.com; gujabidze@pap.co.at; greenbank@pap.co.at
+Electronic mail address:vpisotskiy@yahoo.com; gujabidze@pap.co.at; gonzalez@pap.co.at

 A complete set of Bidding Documents in electronic form will be sent by e-mail upon submission of an application to the above address.
 The documents are free of charge.
 Interested bidders must confirm receipt of the electronic bidding documents by letter, fax or e-mail.
 Only confirmed electronic versions are considered as tender docs issued by the Borrower!